 Well, that's a perfectly good question, Roger Stone.

-So as long as we see this difference in treatment, it really does give the Republicans a free hand, because what has happened to them, and Trump in particular, but also his supporters over the last several years is in my opinion so bad that I can't even imagine any amount of law fare against that group of people that I wouldn't be in favor of.
+So as long as we see this difference in treatment, it really does give the Republicans a free hand because what has happened to them, and Trump in particular, but also his supporters over the last several years is, in my opinion, so bad that I can't even imagine any amount of lawfare against that group of people that I wouldn't be in favor of.

-Uh, I'm all on board with that.
+I'm all on board with that.

-Um that might happen soon.
+That might happen soon.

 And Mike Benz had an interesting summary of the whole situation.